 This species is classified as Critically Endangered because it is assumed to have an extremely small breeding population and to be undergoing a continuing decline owing to predation and light-induced mortality.
 Effective conservation measures are urgently needed.

 From their at-sea counts, Attie et al. (1997) suggest that the population may be around 1,000 individuals, implying 250 (45-400) breeding pairs, although 50-100 pairs was considered more likely (V. Bretagnolle in litt.
 1999), i.e. 100-200 mature individuals.
 However, recent estimates indicate that the breeding population may be just a few dozen pairs (Tatayah et al. 2011).
-The recent sighting of 33 different individuals in 3 days at sea south of Reunion Is suggest that an unknown breeding population may exist somewhere, and that a more likely breeding population size is 100 pairs (Shirihai et al. 2014).
+The recent sighting of 33 different individuals in three days at sea south of La Réunion suggests that a more likely breeding population size is 100 pairs (Shirihai et al. 2014).

-Pseudobulweria aterrima is endemic to Réunion Island (to France).
-A subfossil mandible have been found in Rodrigues (Mauritius) and a dead bird have been found in Black River National Park, Mauritius (Tatayah et al. 2011), but there is no evidence that the species breed elsewhere than in Réunion Island.
+Pseudobulweria aterrima is endemic to La Réunion (to France).
+A subfossil mandible was found in Rodrigues (Mauritius) and a dead bird has been found in Black River Gorges National Park, Mauritius (Tatayah et al. 2011), but there is no confirmation of breeding on Mauritius.

 Conservation Actions Underway